 3. The Inkey List Tranexamic Acid Night Treatment – Best Overall.

 The Inkey List took a baby step into the beauty industry and have since then gained massive recognition and trust from dedicated skincare lovers due to their product transparency and quality.
 Their tranexamic acid formula is no different.
 It’s a blend of 2% tranexamic acid, 2% acai berry extract and 2% ascorbyl glucosid — a vitamin C derivative to target and tackle melasma and hyperpigmentation.
 Formula feels super hydrating on the skin, light-weight and absorbs quickly into the skin leaving no residue behind.
 And oh, it’s very wallet-friendly.
+Read the full review here.

 4. Good Molecules Discoloration Correction Serum.

 A potent formula to zap hyperpigmentation, it amalgamates 2% tranexamic acid derivatives (Cetyl tranexamate mesylate) known to penetrate the skin deeper (than tranexamic acid itself), alongside 4% niacinamide for optimum result towards fading discoloration.
-Read full review here.
+Read the full review here.

 5. Naturuim Tranexamic Topical Acid 5%.